 We offer both on-campus and online courses in CDIS.
 If you're interested in taking an online course, you need to know most classes are offered online each semester, however, some required courses are only offered one time per year.
-All classes are offered in both traditional and distance education formats, but, many courses have pre-requisites; online courses tend to fill quickly, so careful advising is necessary.
+All classes are offered in both traditional and distance learning formats, but, many courses have pre-requisites; online courses tend to fill quickly, so careful advising is necessary.

 Courses You'll Take